cristofercruz/gb-camera-frames/README.md

 Your modified ROM will load into emulators but may show a warning about incorrect checksum.
 Eventually, your rom can be loaded onto a custom flashable Game Boy Camera cartridge once it becomes available.

 ## Notes
 This script will also patch your rom to expose all 8 available wild frame slots.
-The Japan region PocketCamera normally only exposes 6 wild frames and the international region Game Boy Camera only exposes 7.
+The Japan region Pocket Camera normally only exposes 6 wild frames and the international region Game Boy Camera only exposes 7.

 ## Credits
 Thanks to @jkbenaim for their [gbcamextract](https://github.com/jkbenaim/gbcamextract) program which helped to figure out the frame data and tile map addresses.
 Thanks to @flozz for their [img2gb](https://github.com/flozz/img2gb) library which provides tile conversion for this script.